pypa/pip/docs/user_guide.rst

     FooProject == 1.2 --hash:sha256=2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824

-This protects against compromises of PyPI, its CDN, the HTTPS certificate chain, and the network between you and the packages.
-It also guards against a package changing without its version number changing, on indexes that allow this.
+This protects against a compromise of PyPI or the HTTPS certificate chain.
+It also guards against a package changing without its version number changing (on indexes that allow this).
 This approach is a good fit for automated server deployments.

 Hash-checking mode is a labor-saving alternative to running a private index server containing approved packages: it removes the need to upload packages,